pjungwir/postgres-temporal-talk/slides.md

 - The "does not extend to the left/right of" operators are useful for building a temporal UPDATE trigger, although I don't know why they are negated.
 I've only ever used them with double negatives.

+- These operators bear some resemblance to the "Allen Relationships".
+- There are 13 ways that two ranges could be related to each other:
+  - A before B
+  - A touches B
+  - A overlaps some of B
+  - A overlaps all of B
+  - A subsumes B
+  - ...
+- Everyone who talks about temporal tables brings up the Allen Relationships.
+- You can read the Wikipedia page yourself.
+- It's not that complicated.
+- To be honest it doesn't seem worthy of getting your own Wikipedia page.
+- *But* if you don't have range types and you're implementing these comparisons yourself, it is surprisingly hard to get them right.
+There are a lot of cases to cover.

 # Lots easier